- Public Works

 2023 Flood Preparations

 2022-2023 snowpack has been record breaking.
 With the snow melt anticipated in the spring, American Fork City is actively working to minimize the risks to our community by preparing for potential flooding.
 The snow melt runs through the American Fork River entering a weir system at the base of American Fork Canyon were it flows through American Fork City and discharges into Utah Lake.
+Storm water ditches that run along the roadways are for rain water but not related to spring runoff.

 The AF Sewer and Storm Water Division is charged with keeping the weir free of obstructions as well as ensuring snow melt makes its way down five miles of river from the golf course, through the city and down to Utah Lake.
 Crews walk the entire river at the end of winter and in spring to keep a close eye on the river during thaw season.